cmelchior/jervis-ffb/docs/ui.md

 - [ ] Add numbers where the player has moved already
 - [ ] Passes going out of bounds currently land in exitAt, make the animation move the ball out of bounds.
+- [ ] Set size of player icons and square decorators correctly.
+Right now they are bit off making them look blurry.
 - [ ] Add UI indicator signaling limit of opponent players move (see BB3).
 - [ ] Add scrollbar indicator to game log components.
 - [ ] If possible, move dice roll dialogs away from the pitch.